eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks if one segment of an individual entry of the update/field mask of an request matches on segment an individual entry of the filter mask of a deny rule, it shall consider them matching if one of the following is true:
+When the Authorizer checks if one segment of an individual entry of the update/field mask of an request matches on segment an individual entry of the filter mask of a deny rule, the Authorizer shall consider them matching if one of the following is true:

-- both segments are the same
+* both segments are the same
-- the segment of the rule entry is the wildcards symbol "*"
+* the segment of the rule entry is the wildcards symbol "*"

 Tags:
-- AgentManager
-- ControlInterface
 - Authorizer
--

 Needs:
 - impl
 - utest